 Of course, adding an intercooler further increases cost, complexity, mass, and bulk.
 The heat the intercooler extracts also needs somewhere to go.
 If it’s an air-to-air intercooler, it needs a good flow of cooling air; if it’s an air-to-water intercooler, the engine needs a bigger radiator to cope with the extra heat added to the engine’s cooling system.

 Q: How long have superchargers and turbochargers been around?
 Did Saab invent the turbocharger?

 Turbochargers are nearly universal on modern diesel engines, but forced induction for petrol engines has fallen in and out of favor over the years.
-Turbochargers became popular in the late 1970s, then nearly faded away in the early 1990s in favor of bigger, normally aspirated engines.
-With increased political pressure for better fuel economy and reduced carbon dioxide emissions, they’re again becoming common — some engineers think that light-pressure turbochargers will eventually become standard, just like fuel injection.
-The motivation, as before, is to try to extract big-engine power from smaller, less thirsty engines.
+With increased political pressure for better fuel economy and reduced carbon dioxide emissions, however, turbos are again becoming common.
+In fact, some engineers think that light-pressure turbochargers will eventually become standard on gasoline engines, just as fuel injection has.
+Predicting the future of this industry is always a dicey proposition, but at least for the present, forced induction is an increasingly popular solution to the always-tricky problem of extracting big-engine power from smaller, less-thirsty engines.